Archibald Butt: Personal life

 Butt lived in a large mansion at 2000 G Street NW with the painter Francis Davis Millet, who also died in the sinking of the Titanic.
 "Millet, my artist friend who lives with me" was Butt's designation for his companion.
 They were known for throwing spartan but large parties that were attended by members of Congress, justices of the Supreme Court, and President Taft himself.
+The diplomat Archibald Clark Kerr, 1st Baron Inverchapel, who was bisexual, lived with the couple when a young man.

 A wide range of reasons were given why Butt never seemed interested in women.
 Chief among these was that Butt loved his own mother so much that there was little room for anyone else.
 Even Taft thought this explanation was true.
 At the time of Butt's death, rumors swirled that he was about to lose his lifelong bachelor status.
 News accounts said he had a teenage mistress who either was carrying their unborn child or who had already given birth to a baby, or that Butt was engaged to a Colorado woman.
 None of these rumors were true.

-Some speculation exists that Butt was a homosexual.
+It has been presumed that Butt was homosexual.
 Historian Carl Sferrazza Anthony has written that Taft's explanation only "vaguely addressed" the real reason Butt failed to marry.
 Davenport-Hines, however, believes Butt and Millet were gay lovers.
 He wrote in 2012:

 Historian James Gifford tentatively agrees.
 He points out that there is clear documentary evidence that Millet had at least one homosexual affair previously in his life (with the American writer Charles Warren Stoddard).
 But any conclusion, Gifford says, must remain tentative:

 Millet's body was recovered after the sinking and was buried in East Bridgewater, Massachusetts.